 Private loans from family, friends, or employer plans do not count toward this deduction.
 The student must also be enrolled at least half time.

-Education savings accounts, like Coverdell and the 529 plan, offer tax-free earnings growth and tax-free withdrawals when the funds are used for qualified education expenses.
-The account holder does not have to pay tax on the annual growth on the original investment, and there is no tax paid on the funds that are withdrawn as long as they are used to pay education expenses.
+Education savings accounts like Coverdell and the 529 plan offer tax-free earnings growth and tax-free withdrawals when funds are used for qualified education expenses.
+The account holder does not have to pay tax on the annual growth on the original investment.

 You can also invest in an education savings bond program.
 With this program, you may be able to exclude interest from income when the qualified savings bonds are redeemed to pay for higher education expenses.